 Conclusion: A Transit System for All

 Public transit is a dynamic, ever-evolving network that reflects the needs and values of the people it serves.
-By understanding the factors that influence usage across generations, we can create systems that are not only efficient but also equitable.
-Whether you’re a Baby Boomer seeking reliable access to healthcare, a Gen X parent managing a busy schedule, a Millennial prioritizing sustainability, or a Gen Z student embracing digital tools, there’s a place for you in the world of public transit.
+By understanding the factors that influence usage across generations—from Baby Boomers's healthcare dependency to Gen Z's tech-driven independence—we can create systems that are not only efficient but also equitable.
+Whether you're a Baby Boomer seeking reliable access to healthcare, a Gen X parent managing a busy schedule, a Millennial prioritizing sustainability, or a Gen Z student embracing digital tools, there's a place for you in the world of public transit.

-As we look to the future, the goal remains clear: to build a transportation system that connects people, empowers communities, and supports a sustainable world.
 By learning from the past and embracing innovation, we can ensure that public transit remains a vital part of our lives for generations to come.
+The post-pandemic recovery patterns, technological adoption rates, and evolving generational priorities offer a roadmap for building transit systems that truly serve everyone.